 Damn, damn, damn

-I just watched the first installment of Galaxy Angel II and liked absolutely nothing about it (and I enjoyed GA A and Z, too).
+I just watched the first installment of Galaxy Angel II1 and liked absolutely nothing about it (and I enjoyed GA A and Z, too).
 Don’t waste your time on it.
 Instead, watch Muteki Kanban Musume.

 A few specifics: